-The overall objective of the bachelor's degree program in biomedical engineering at the University of South Florida is to prepare graduates for successful careers in the biomedical engineering and related professions.
-Accordingly, graduates of this program who have chosen to pursue a career in engineering shall achieve the following within a few years after graduation:
+The overall objective of the major in Biomedical Engineering at the University of South Florida is to prepare graduates for successful careers in the biomedical engineering and related professions.
+Accordingly, graduates of the BME major who have chosen to pursue a career in engineering shall achieve the following within a few years after graduation:

 Demonstrate professional biomedical engineering competence by holding positions of increasing responsibility in industry, business, government and/or educational institutions.
 Publish papers, reports, patents and/or technical presentations at local, national, international meetings or within the professional organization/company that they are affiliated with.
 Continue to improve their technical skills, knowledge and understanding through continuing education, pursuit of advanced degrees, and/or pursuit of professional license in their chosen profession.

-Expected Student Outcomes for B.S. in Biomedical Engineering
+Expected Student Outcomes for Biomedical Engineering Undergraduate Major

-The graduates of the B.S. degree program in the Biomedical Engineering Program at USF will demonstrate that they have:
+The graduates of the B.S. degree in Biomedical Engineering at USF will demonstrate that they have: